-Resident Type Recommended PPE Recommended Sign for Resident Room COVID Negative Residentsand COVID- Recovered Residents (>6 months from infection) When there are resident or staff case(s) identified within the last 14 days on the unit.
+Resident Type Recommended PPE Recommended Sign for Resident Room COVID-19 Negative Residents and COVID-19- Recovered Residents (>3 months from infection) When there are resident or staff case(s) identified within the last 14 days on the unit.
 Full PPE to include Facemask, Face Shield/Goggles, Gown and Gloves.
-Gown use can be prioritized for high-contact resident care activities .
+Gown use can be prioritized for high-contact resident care activities 1 .
 Gown and gloves must be changed between residents.
-COVID-Negative (with recent cases) Sign COVID Negative Residents, New Admissions and COVID-Recovered Residents (>6 months from infection) When no resident or staff cases are identified within the last 14 days on the unit.
-Facemask N/A COVID-Recovered Residents (< 6 months from infection) (meet 10 d/24h threshold clearance) Facemask N/A COVID-Positive Residents Full PPE upon room entry to include N95 respirator or alternative Face Shield/Goggles, Gown and Gloves.
-Isolation Sign COVID-Suspected Residents (i.e., Symptomatic, with test results pending) Full PPE upon room entry to include N95 respirator or alternative (Face Shield/Goggles, Gown and Gloves.
+General PPE (with cases in the last 14 days) Sign COVID-19 Negative Residents, New Admissions and COVID-Recovered Residents (>3 months from infection) When no resident or staff cases are identified within the last 14 days on the unit.
+Facemask and eye protection N/A COVID-19-Recovered Residents (< 3 months from infection) (meet 10 d/24h threshold clearance) Facemask N/A COVID-19-Positive Residents Full PPE upon room entry to include N95 respirator or alternative Face Shield/Goggles, Gown and Gloves.
 Gown and gloves must be changed between residents.
+Isolation Sign COVID-19-Suspected Residents (i.e., Symptomatic, with test results pending) Full PPE upon room entry to include N95 respirator or alternative (Face Shield/Goggles, Gown and Gloves.
+Gown and gloves must be changed between residents.
+Isolation Sign

-Isolation Sign Quarantined (i.e., Exposed to a confirmed COVID case) Full PPE to include N95 respirator or alternative Face Quarantine Sign be changed between residents. ------------------------------- https://www.cdc.gov/coronavirus/2019-ncov/hcp/long-term-care.html
+Quarantined (i.e., Exposed to a confirmed COVID-19 case Full PPE upon room entry to include N95 respirator or Quarantine Sign or a new admission who is not fully vaccinated) alternative Face Shield/Goggles, Gown and Gloves.
+Gown and gloves must be changed between residents.

-\"Negative" refers to a resident who has never tested positive.
+^{&}quot;Negative" refers to a resident who has never tested positive.